SGA 2020-2021 Cabinet and Senate

 The Executive Cabinet is composed of six officers.
 The Chief Justice oversees the judicial operations of the Student Government Association and serves as interpreter in matters of procedure, precedent, and charter or code questions.
-The Secretary of Projects & Services oversees all public relations campaigns, programming, and any campus projects or service opportunities related to the Student Government Association.
-The Secretary of Finance oversees the General Budget of the Association and all monetary transactions relating to it.
+The Secretary of Projects & Services will serve to oversee any projects or initiatives set out by the President and approved by the Senate.
+The Secretary of Finance oversees and constructs the General Budget of the Association and all monetary transactions relating to it.
 The Vice-President of the Student Body oversees the day-to-day operations of the Student Government Association and serves as evaluator for all legislative activity.
-The Secretary of Campus Life is the primary voice for campus organizations and ensures full representation for all chartered organizations through the Organizational Congress.
+The Secretary of Campus Life is the primary voice for campus organizations and ensures full representation for all chartered organizations through the C-N Parliament as well as overseeing and organizing C-N Parliament meetings.
 The President of the Student Body shall supervise the meetings of the Student Senate.
 He or she will serve as official ambassador from the Student Body-at-large to the Administration of Carson-Newman University and shall serve any ceremonial duties bestowed upon him or her by the Administration.

 Members of the Delegate Assembly serving as class representatives must be full-time students of Carson-Newman University, have a cumulative university grade point average of 2.50 or above, and be members of the class they represent.
 Members elected at-large must be full-time students of Carson-Newman University and have a cumulative university grade point average of 2.50 or above.
 Members of the Delegate Assembly take office on Inauguration Day and serve until the following Inauguration Day.